kide-vm/kide/lib/compiler/README.md

 which is always linear.

 Code is added to the method (using add_code), rather than working with the actual instructions.
 This is so each compiling method can just do it's bit and be unaware of the larger structure that is being created.
-The genearal structure of the instructions is a graph (what with if's and whiles and breaks and what), but we build it to have one start and *one* end (return).
+The genearal structure of the instructions is a graph (with if's and whiles and breaks and what), but we build it to have one start and *one* end (return).

 #### Messages and frames

-The virtual machine instructions obviously operate on the virtual machine.
 Since the machine is virtual, we have to define it, and since it is oo we define it in objects.

 Also it is important to define how instructions operate, which is is in a physical machine would be by changing the contents of registers or  some stack.

-Our machine is ot a register machine, but an object machine: it operates directly on objects and also has no seperate stack, only objects.
+Our machine is not a register machine, but an object machine: it operates directly on objects and also has no separate stack, only objects.
 There are a number of objects which are accessible, and one can think of these (their addresses) as register contents.
-And one wouldn't be far off as that is the implementation
+(And one wouldn't be far off as that is the implementation.)

 The objects the machine works on are: